respawn-app/FlowMVI/README.md

 * Share, distribute, or disable side-effects based on your team's needs
 * Create parent-child relationships between stores and delegate responsibilities
 * 70+% unit test coverage of core library code
+* The core library depends on kotlin coroutines.
+That's it.
+Nothing else.

 ## How does it look?